kentookura/forester.nvim/README.md

 - `Forester transclude`: transclude a new tree at cursor position
 - `Forester link`: link a new tree at cursor position

+TODO:

-TODO: Link & transclude existing trees at cursor position.
+- Link & transclude existing trees at cursor position.
+- autocomplete
+- ...

 ## Installation